gerrit3699/gerrit3699.github.io/_pages/en/blog.md

         </p>

         <p>
-          If semantic spaces can be modeled, read, and recursively influenced, then this is not only a better analysis tool.
+          If what is being described here can really be built out technically — if semantic spaces can not only be sensed intuitively, but recursively modeled, read, and steered — then this would not simply be a new analysis tool.
-          It is also a potential power jump.
+          It would create a major power advantage.
         </p>

         <p>
-          The wrong actor, with enough data, compute, capital, and strategic intent, would not merely gain better predictions.
+          The wrong actor, with enough compute, capital, data, and operational infrastructure, could do things in a short time that still lie outside what many consider politically thinkable.
+          Not only better predictions.
+          Not only better systems.
-          They could gain a new class of leverage over framing, attention, and the architecture of thought itself.
+          But a new class of strategic superiority.
         </p>
       </div>